esoes441/Cachew-Smart-Lighting-System2025/README.md

  React Native,
  Sensors and Microcontroller (LDR, PIR, ESP32)

+Contributors

 This project was carried out by a team of six people.
 I am one of the contributors.

-Contributors:

 Aleyna BENZER,
  Fadime Bilge KURT,